GMAT Highest Score

 How much do you need?

-As you know the maximum score in GMAT is 800 and there is absolutely nothing to suggest that you cannot get there.
+As you know the maximum score in the test is 800 and there is absolutely nothing to suggest that you cannot get there.
 Although it doesn’t happen often it is not unheard of.
-The main thing you should know here is that getting the GMAT highest score of 800 isn’t the most important thing that you should keep in mind before you start preparing.
+The main thing you should know here is that getting the top score of 800 isn’t the most important thing that you should keep in mind before you start preparing.
 This depends on the institute you are applying to, and just to give yourself an idea of acceptable scores of different institutes look at the statistics below-

 - Harvard MBA program-720